What is it?

 A great benefit is that Rubio Monocoat is 0% VOC, making it a pleasure to apply unlike some finishes.

 Rubio cures quickly and allows the wood grain and texture to really come through, providing a nice natural feel without having a plastic feel commonly caused by some finishes.
 It’s environmentally friendly and won’t peel or flake over time like a film finish.
-What’s more, re-application may never be required if the piece is maintained with care, and if re-finishing is required it’s typically an easy process (light sanding / re-apply Rubio).
+What’s more, re-application may never be required if the piece is maintained with care.
+If re-finishing is required it’s typically an easy process (light sanding / re-apply Rubio).

-Further lustre can be generated by adding the maintenance oil, if required, and they have a massive colour range so if staining is ever something a client is after; there’s no need to compromise on the finish quality.
+Further lustre can be generated by adding the maintenance oil, if required.
+They have a massive colour range so if staining is ever something a client is after; there’s no need to compromise on the finish quality.

 What’s a VOC – VOCs are a group of carbon-based chemicals that easily evaporate at room temperature.
-Many common household materials and products, such as paints and cleaning products, give off VOCs.
-Common VOCs include acetone, benzene, ethylene glycol, formaldehyde, methylene chloride, perchloroethylene, toluene and xylene.
+Many household products, such as paints and cleaning products, give off VOCs.
+Common VOCs include acetone, benzene, ethylene glycol, formaldehyde, methylene chloride and perchloroethylene.

-Given the side effects of VOC’s include irritation of the eyes, nose and throat, can cause difficulty breathing, lead to nausea, and damage the central nervous system (as well as other organs) and that some VOCs can cause cancer, I always select low, or no VOC options where available.
+Side effects of VOC’s include irritation of the eyes, nose and throat, difficulty breathing, nausea and damage to the central nervous system.
+Some VOCs are known to cause cancer.
+Needless to say, I always select low, or no VOC options where available.